project-x51/xschem-waveformsynthesis/README.md

 --Similarly, pressing CTRL + Click on STOP SYNTHESIS, will switch off the output of the Sourcemeter.

--- Used Python and PyVISA library to confihgure the Sourcemeter (Make sure the instrument supports SCPI)
+-- Used Python and PyVISA library to configure the Sourcemeter (Make sure the instrument supports SCPI)

 -- Use launcher.sym to start the execution of your Python script.